Homebrew/legacy-homebrew/doc/troubleshooting.md

 If you used `reStart` to start a local job server, be sure it's stopped using `reStop` first.

+Also, try adding `-Dakka.test.timefactor=X` to `SBT_OPTS` before launching sbt, where X is a number greater than 1.
+This scales out the Akka TestKit timeouts by a factor X.

 ## Job server won't start / cannot bind to 0.0.0.0:8090

 Check that another process isn't already using that port.
 If it is, you may want to start it on another port: